 Day 2: Bicycle to Rocamadour

 Highlights: Scenic cycling, visit Collonges-la-Rouge, Pilgrimage village of Rocamadour, goat cheese of RocamadourCycle south this morning to the red sandstone village of Collonges-la-Rouge, a longtime haven for craftsmen and artisans.
-Enjoy a picnic or a café lunch there and bicycle on to Rocamadour, the Medieval village and pilgrimage destination perched on the limestone cliffs of the causse de Gramat.
-Dinner together this evening, with a taste of Rocamadour's famous white goat cheese.
+Enjoy a picnic or a café lunch there.
+Our final destination is Rocamadour, an age-old pilgrimage destination that takes your breath away as it seems to emerge miraculously from the sheer limestone cliffs of the cause de Gramat.
+Dinner together this evening, with a taste of Rocamadour's famous creamy, hand-made goat cheese.
 Distance: 72 km (45 miles).

 Day 3: Bicycle loop ride to Padirac and to Carrenac